ANJL and IBJR Unite in São Paulo to Oppose Tax Increase

 Legal Operators Warn of Sector Instability

 The betting sector projects that authorized companies will generate over R$4 billion in tax revenue in 2025.
-This signifies a strong contribution to public funds, especially the health and sports sectors.
+This signifies a significant contribution to public funds, particularly in the health and sports sectors.
 However, the proposed tax hike might destabilize the market’s growth.

-In an official statement, ANJL said the new tax measure would affect the sustainability of legal companies.
+In an official statement, ANJL stated that the new tax measure would impact the sustainability of legal companies.
 Many of these businesses have invested R$30 million each in licensing, complying with Brazil’s regulatory structure since its introduction in January 2025.

 Risks of Investment Cuts and Job Losses

-ANJL has outlined several risks tied to the tax hike, including the potential withdrawal of legal operators, reduced investments, and job elimination.
+ANJL has outlined several risks associated with the tax hike, including the potential withdrawal of legal operators, reduced investment, and job losses.

 The possible enactment of a Provisional Measure raising the tax rate for the fixed-odds betting sector from 12% to 18%, resulting in a total tax burden of over 50%, seriously compromises the sustainability of the legally constituted sector,” the statement reads.